Lance-Leaf Coreopsis (Coreopsis lanceolata) Quick Facts:

 There’s lots to love about the Lance-leaf Coreopsis–it is a dependable native perennial that starts blooming fairly early in the spring and keeps the flower party going well into the summer, especially with regular deadheading.
 Coreopsis has few problems with insect pests or diseases and isn’t fussy about soil.
 Deer and rabbits tend to leave it alone, and it self-seeds readily, but not uncontrollably.

 One of the most valuable traits of the Lance-leaf Coreopsis for the butterfly gardener is its exuberant growth.
-You can expect a nice wide swath of cheery yellow blossoms–and science has shown that butterflies look for large patches of bright color to alert them to nectar-rich locations.
+In time, you can expect a nice wide swath of cheery yellow blossoms.
+Because science has shown that butterflies look for large patches of bright color to alert them to nectar-rich locations, this plant is perfect for attracting them.

 A Big Yellow Welcome Mat